windleypratt/sleeper-drafts/README.md

-# sleeper-drafts
+# Sleeper API Drafts
-Getting data about Sleeper Fantasy Football drafts (and leagues).
+Getting data about Sleeper Fantasy Football drafts (and leagues) from the Sleeper API.